-Figure 17: The Object Browser The object browser is a visual list of all objects on the canvas, see Figure 17.
-A single left click on an item in the object browser makes that item the active selection.
-The active selection can be identified in the object browser because it is shaded gray and on the canvas because the rescaling drag points around the object on the canvas are filled.
-In Figure 17 the proton spectrum in the top left is the current active selection.
-Double left clicking on an object, makes that object the active selection and zooms the canvas onto the object.
-A single right click on an item in the object browser brings up two options, the first allows the user to delete an object from the canvas (and the object browser).
-It is worth noting that this can also be done by selecting an item and pressing the delete key.
-The second option opens the object linking dialog, see Figure 18.
+Figure 17: The Object Browser The Object Browser is a visual list of all objects on the Canvas, see Figure 17.
+A single left click on an item in the Object Browser makes that item the active selection.
+The active selection can be identified in the Object Browser because it is shaded gray, and on the Canvas because the rescaling drag points around the object on the Canvas are filled.
+In Figure 17, the proton spectrum in the top left is the current active selection.
+Double left clicking on an object makes that object the active selection and zooms the canvas onto the object.
+A single right click on an item in the Object Browser brings up two options; the first, Delete, allows the user to delete an object from the Canvas (and the Object Browser).
+It is worth noting that this can also be done by selecting an item and hitting the Delete key.
+The second option, Links, opens the 'Object Linking' dialog, see Figure 18.
 This dialog comprises two panels, the left-hand panel shows the current active selection and the right-hand panel shows the possible targets to link to the active selections.
-The items in the link target panel can be selected by checking the tick boxes next to their name.
-When the user presses ok, a link is created between the items and where appropriate the axes of the linked spectra and the zoom levels are synchronized.
-If a peaks, integral or multiplet table is created, a link from the corresponding spectrum to the table will automatically be created The links between objects are shown as the blue connecting line to the right of object browser display area.
+The items in the 'Link Target' panel can be selected by checking the tick boxes next to their name.
+When the user presses 'Ok', a link is created between the items; and, where appropriate, the axes of the linked spectra and the zoom levels are synchronized.
+If a Peak, Integral or Multiplet table is created, a link from the corresponding spectrum to the table will be created automatically.
+The links between objects are shown as the blue connecting line to the right of the 'Object Browser' display area.

-Figure 18: The object linking dialog 3.4 The View Panel The view panel contains the options for how an object is displayed on the canvas.
-It is context sensitive and in this section the view panel for a spectrum is described.
+Figure 18: The object linking dialog 3.4 The View Panel The 'View' panel contains the options for how an object is displayed on the Canvas.
+It is context sensitive and in this section the 'View' panel for a spectrum is described.
 The view options for a 1D spectrum are shown in Figure 19.